9icenero/LITA_-Project-2/README.md

 ----
 #### Customer Subscriptions
  This involved analysing the data to answer the following questions;
-a. retrieve the total number of customers from each region.
+1. The total number of customers from each region.
-b. find the most popular subscription type by the number of customers.
+2. The most popular subscription type by the number of customers.
-c. find customers who canceled their subscription within 6 months.
+3. Customers who canceled their subscription within 6 months.
-d. calculate the average subscription duration for all customers.
+4. The average subscription duration for all customers.
-e. find customers with subscriptions longer than 12 months.
+5. Customers with subscriptions longer than 12 months.
-f. calculate total revenue by subscription type.
+6. The total revenue by subscription type.
-g. find the top 3 regions by subscription cancellations.
+7. Top 3 regions by subscription cancellations.
-h. find the total number of active and canceled subscriptions.
+8. The total number of active and canceled subscriptions.

 ### Data Analysis